 @WWP_Schools @david_aderhold @caselorg @2019SELExchange @SECDLab @NEAToday @AmericasPromise @TishJennings When we read the research brief by @RWJF & Dr. Mark Greenberg in 2017 we wanted to help.
 Caring for educators, a great gift to learners & community #startwiththeheart pic.twitter.com/HWxJ6idFDT

 — Pure Edge, Inc. (@pureedgeinc) March 26, 2019

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Brain Breaks for Adults